 Morton

-If you are a railroad buff don’t miss the Morton Depot (originally built in 1910); it is in the process of being lovingly transformed into a Museum and Visitor Center with the original railroad being the main focus.
-Morton was once the railroad tie capitol of the world.
-The depot is next to the Morton Visitor Center which opens Memorial Day weekend.
+If you are a railroad buff, don’t miss the Morton Depot (originally built in 1910); it is in the process of being lovingly transformed into a Museum and Visitor Center, with the original railroad being the main focus.
+Morton was once the railroad tie capital of the world.
+The depot is next to the Morton Visitor Center, which opens on Memorial Day weekend.

-Our timing was fortuitous; though the Morton Visitor Center had not opened its doors for the season we stopped for photos.
-Here we ran into Marc Fisher, President of the Cowlitz River Valley Historical Society who explained the museum is still under construction.
+Our timing was fortuitous; though the Morton Visitor Center had not opened its doors for the season, we stopped for photos.
+Here, we ran into Marc Fisher, President of the Cowlitz River Valley Historical Society, who explained the museum is still under construction.
 Marc is enthusiastic and happy to answer our questions as he talked about the history and restoration of the depot.
-Though the depot is not open he took us on a tour of the depot with its high ceilings and windows (the windows were the depots original glass – old glass is indicated by a slight wavy appearance in certain slants of light).
+Though the depot is not open, he took us on a tour of the depot with its high ceilings and windows (the windows were the depot’s original glass – old glass is indicated by a slightly wavy appearance in certain slants of light).
 Old furnishings have been replicated to appear like the originals.

 We climbed the original steep stairs to the second floor of the depot which once served as living quarters.
-From the second floor Marc pointed out a foothill named Peterman Hill named for an early Morton resident who established the Peterbilt Truck Company.
-The Morton Visitor Center is open on weekends, from Memorial Day weekend to Labor Day from 10 a.m. to 4 p.m.
-Before leaving Morton we stopped for coffee and fresh cookies at the Bean Tree in Morton which we enjoyed immensely (2112 Main Street), open Mondays-Fridays, 8 a.m. to 3 p.m., closed on weekends except for special events.
-If you enjoy coffee and cookies as much as we do you might find it hard to leave Morton.
+From the second floor, Marc pointed out a foothill named Peterman Hill, named for an early Morton resident who established the Peterbilt Truck Company.

 Taidnapam Campground and Riffe Lake

 From Morton we continued east on US Highway 12 to Kosmos Road (milepost 103) where we turned right onto Kosmos Road to check out the Taidnapam Campground and Riffe Lake.
-From Kosmos Road it is about 3.9 miles to the Taidnapam Campground located on the shores of Riffe Lake.
-Riffe Lake is a man-made lake formed when the Mossyrock Dam was built.
-Though hard to picture today; under the sparkling waters of Riffe Lake lay the town-sites of Kosmos and Riffe, two towns that were covered over by water when the dam was built.
-Purportedly you can see parts of these town-sites by boat if you know where to look.
-Though the 23-mile long lake is man-made, it is a pretty lake, especially on a sunny day when the lake sparkles with highlights.
+From Kosmos Road, it is about 3.9 miles to the Taidnapam Campground, which is located on the shores of Riffe Lake.
+Riffe Lake is a man-made lake that was formed when the Mossyrock Dam was built.
+Though hard to picture today, under the sparkling waters of Riffe Lake lay the town sites of Kosmos and Riffe, two towns that were covered over by water when the dam was built.
+Purportedly, you can see parts of these town sites by boat if you know where to look.
+Though the 23-mile-long lake is man-made, it is a pretty lake, especially on a sunny day when the lake sparkles with highlights.
 The lake was named for Riffe, once a small pioneering community.

 You can’t help but wonder how some towns acquire their names.
 We learned after a stop at the White Pass Country Museum in Packwood.
-A Mrs. B.W.
-Coiner came up with the name Glenoma – “glen” from the word for valley and “oma”, a Greek work for “very fruitful”.
-Kosmos, another extinct settlement was established in 1904; its heyday was in the 1940s with logging camps and mills.
+Mrs. B.W.
+Coiner came up with the name Glenoma – “glen” from the word for valley and “oma,” a Greek word for “very fruitful.”
+Kosmos, another extinct settlement, was established in 1904; its heyday was in the 1940s with logging camps and mills.
 Kosmos was also abandoned when the Mossyrock Dam was built.
-An Ida Hare Coiner known for her literary expertise came up with the name of Kosmos (Kosmos being the Greek word for “universe”).
+An Ida Hare Coiner, known for her literary expertise, came up with the name of Kosmos (Kosmos being the Greek word for “universe”).

 Packwood

-We stopped in Packwood to revisit the White Pass County Museum which is located on the main drag through Packwood (US Highway 12).
-We’d stopped there before and as in our first visit, we lost track of time.
+We stopped in Packwood to revisit the White Pass County Museum, which is located on the main drag through Packwood (US Highway 12).
+We’d stopped there before, and as we had on our first visit, we lost track of time.
 The volunteers who man the museum are living, breathing, talking encyclopedias of the regions history and lore.
 Their knowledge of the Upper Cowlitz Valley (from Kosmos to White Pass) is munificent.
 The museum is located in the handsome Packwood school building (built in 1939).
-In the summer the museum is open from noon to 5 p.m.
-(Thursday, Friday and Saturday).
-Their winter hours are Saturdays 12 to 4 p.m. (or by appointment).
-The $2 fee to enter the museum seems hardly enough considering the wealth within (see additional information on how to become a member of the White Pass Country Historical Society).
-Displays range from logging equipment, to displays of pioneer life complete with clothing, antique sewing machines, quilts (some are for sale), old photographs including Ohanapecosh Hot Springs which we found especially fascinating.
+Displays range from logging equipment to displays of pioneer life, complete with clothing, antique sewing machines, quilts (some are for sale), and old photographs, including Ohanapecosh Hot Springs, which we found especially fascinating.

-For additional information on the White Pass Country Historical Society visit their website at www.whitepasscountrymuseum.org or call 360-494-4422 (recorded message).
+For additional information on the White Pass Country Historical Society, visit their website at www.whitepasscountrymuseum.org.
 The museum is located at 12990 US Highway 12 in Packwood.

 By Karen Sykes for the White Pass Scenic Byway